amkhlv/SVGWatch/README.md

 # Summary

-A whiteboard for sharing with Zoom or Google Meet.
+This is an adaptor which helps to share, via Zoom or Google Meet, an SVG drawing prepared with [Inkscape](https://inkscape.org/).

+Acts as a simple __internet whiteboard__.

-Opens a GUI window, then watches a directory containing some SVG files.
+`SVGWatch` opens a GUI window, then watches a directory containing some SVG files.
+You edit `SVG` files with [Inkscape](https://inkscape.org/).
-Once an SVG file changes, show it in the window.
+Once an SVG file changes (is saved), it is drawn or re-drawn  in the `SVGWatch` window.

-The GUI window can then be shared via Zoom or Google Meet.
+The window can then be shared via Zoom or Google Meet.

-I recommend [Inkscape](https://inkscape.org/) for drawing SVG.
-Of course, one can just share the Inkscape window directly.
+__Question:__ why not just share the Inkscape window directly?

-However, there are some advantages in using `SVGWatch` as an "adaptor", see [Notes on Inkscape](#inkscape-hints) below.
+__Answer:__ when giving a lecture, or collaborating online, there are serious advantages in using an adaptor, see [Notes on Inkscape](#inkscape-hints) below.

 # Installation